-F. Grievance Committee Review
+Grievance Committee Review

 The Grievance Committee is appointed by the President of the Board and must include at least one public member, one practicing genetic counselor, and one academic representative.
 No more than one member of the Grievance Committee shall be a current program director.
-All members of the Grievance Committee are subject to the ACGC Conflict of Interest and Confidentiality Policies.
+All members of the Grievance committee are subject to the ACGC Conflict of Interest and Confidentiality Policies.

 After reviewing the complaint and the program's response, the Grievance Committee may request additional information or a progress report, schedule a limited survey or site visit, or take any other appropriate action to further investigate the matter.
-The Grievance Committee will review and report their findings to the Executive Committee.
+The Program Official will be notified in a timely manner of the Grievance Committee's recommendation.

 In the event the Grievance Committee determines that sufficient evidence exists that the program may not be in compliance with accreditation Standards, the Grievance Committee shall recommend to the Board that a program's status be changed to Accreditation Warning, Accreditation with Contingencies, Probationary Accreditation, or that Revocation of Accreditation.
+The Chair of the Grievance Committee shall be responsible for notifying the President of the Board in writing of its recommendation together with the justification for this recommendation within thirty (30) calendar days.

-G. Board of Directors Hearing and Review
+Board of Directors Hearing and Review